stolostron/multicloud-operators-channel/README.md

 The following example is tested on a minikube, so that you can play with this operator with out worrying too much extra stuff, such as secrity for a real cluster.

-*Note: please adjust the image setting of the operator at `./deploy/standalone/operator.yaml`, at least make sure, it's using the correct image tag and image policy.*

 ------

 ### Setting up a channel to sync resourcese between your hub cluster and a object bucket